benjindruzi/The-African-House/README.md

 # The African House

 This project is a web application for a fictional restaurant called "The African House," which showcases the rich culinary heritage of African cuisine.
 I built this application as a practice project.
-The project is built with React for the frontend and Node.js with Express for the backend and building the REST API, along with a PostgreSQL database.
+The project is built with React for the frontend and Node.js with Express for the backend and REST API, along with a PostgreSQL database.

 ## Table of Contents